IIIF/api/source/api/presentation/3.0/index.md

 The specific media type (often called a MIME type) for a content resource, for example `image/jpeg`.
 This is important for distinguishing different formats of the same overall type of resource, such as distinguishing text in XML from plain text.

-Please note that this is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
+Note that this is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
 It would be inappropriate to use in this case, as `format` can be used with any content resource, not just images.

 The value _MUST_ be a string, and it _SHOULD_ be the value of the `Content-Type` header returned when the resource is dereferenced.